How to create an invoice template

 Specify the reference you want your customers to include on their payment to you, which might be their specific invoice number.
 Make sure you include the payment methods you accept (i.e. your business bank account details and/or how customers can pay via credit card).
 Also, mention on the invoice your payment terms and due date.

-If you use Biz Invoice - our complimentary invoicing tool - your email invoices will feature the details of your eligible1 Westpac bank account (along with your BPAY® number if you are a sole trader and have opted for this service) to help speed up payments.
+If you use Biz Invoice - our complimentary invoicing tool - your email invoices will feature the details of your eligible1 Westpac bank account to help speed up payments.
+Please note however that payment of foreign currency account invoices can only be made using direct deposit via international transfer (fees and charges may apply).

 A smart-looking invoice – featuring all the correct information – helps your company appear legitimate and professional to its customers.
-The good news is that with an eligible account1, you don’t have to pay anything more to achieve that extra credibility.
+The good news is that with Biz Invoice can help you to achieve that extra credibility.

-1. To be eligible for Biz Invoice you must hold a Business One Low Plan or Business One High Plan account and be registered for Westpac Live Online Banking.
-Terms, conditions, fees and charges apply.
-Before making a decision, read the disclosure documents for your selected product or service, including the Product Disclosure Statement and T&Cs for Westpac business bank accounts, by clicking the above links; and consider if the product is right for you.
+1. To be eligible for Biz Invoice you must hold a Business One Low or High Plan account or a foreign currency account (other than Chinese Yuan RMB) and be registered for Westpac Live Online Banking.
+Terms, conditions and fees apply.
+Before making a decision, read the disclosure documents for your selected product or service, including the Product Disclosure Statement and T&Cs, by clicking the above links and consider if the product is right for you.

 The information in this article is general in nature and does not take your objectives, financial situation or needs into account.
 Consider its appropriateness to these factors; and we recommend you seek independent professional advice about your specific circumstances before making any decisions.